You are currently viewing El Chalten on a budget: 3-day hiking itinerary with free campsites

 Patagonia has a reputation for being expensive, and indeed, it generally isn’t cheap.
-Especially since the El Chalten access to Los Glaciares National Park is no longer free.
+Especially since El Chalten’s access to Los Glaciares National Park is no longer free.
 El Chalten does offer some of the best hiking in Argentine Patagonia so it’s still worth a visit.
 And luckily there are some free campsites available in the National Park, which will help make El Chalten hiking more budget-friendly.

 Some of the links in this post are affiliate links.
 This means I may earn a small commission when you click on them, at no additional cost to you.
 It just helps to keep this site running.
 I only promote products and services I really recommend and always give my honest opinion about them.